containerum/kdc-docs/content/about/_index.md

 **[About](/about)** contains Documentation overview.

-**[Installation](/installation/prerequirements)** contains describes how to bootstrap Kubernetes Distribution by Containerum (KDC) from binaries or using Containerum Element installer.
+**[Installation](/installation/prerequirements)** describes how to bootstrap Kubernetes Distribution by Containerum (KDC) from binaries or using Containerum Element installer.

 **[Plugins](/plugins/)** section describes how to install and configure plugins that work best with KDC.